New Massive Gravity Holography: Introduction

-In what concerns the lessons one can learn about the corresponding realistic higher dimensional $d=4$ models, we should mention however one serious disadvantage when 3D Einstein gravity of negative cosmological constant is used as 3D "bulk" gravity.
+In what concerns the lessons one can learn about the corresponding realistic higher dimensional $d=4$ models, we should mention however one serious disadvantage when 3D Einstein gravity of negative cosmological constant is used as 3D ``bulk" gravity.
 Since it has no local degrees of freedom its properties as well as the ones of its 2D dual are rather different from the properties of corresponding $d+1=5$ versions.
-It is therefore interesting to study examples of the \emph{off-critical} $AdS_3/CFT_2$ correspondence based on appropriate \emph{extensions} of the Einstein 3D gravity, that have features similar to the ones of 4D and 5D Einstein gravity such as "propagating gravitons", non-trivial vacua solutions, etc. The simplest model of such extended 3D gravity is given by the following "higher derivatives " action, called New Massive Gravity (NMG)\cite{1}:
+It is therefore interesting to study examples of the \emph{off-critical} $AdS_3/CFT_2$ correspondence based on appropriate \emph{extensions} of the Einstein 3D gravity, that have features similar to the ones of 4D and 5D Einstein gravity such as ``propagating gravitons", non-trivial vacua solutions, etc. The simplest model of such extended 3D gravity is given by the following ``higher derivatives" action, called New Massive Gravity (NMG)\cite{1}:

-It describes massive graviton (of two polarizations) interacting with scalar matter.
+Its linearisation describes massive graviton (of two polarisations) interacting with a scalar matter.
 One can consider the new $\cal{K}$ terms above as one loop counter-terms appearing in the perturbative quantization of 3D Einstein gravity.
-As it was recently shown by Bergshoeff, Hohm and Townsend (BHT) \cite{1} the above model, \emph{unlike} the case of higher dimensional $D=4$ and $D=5$ Einstein gravities with one loop counter-terms added, turns out to be \emph{unitary} consistent (ghost free) for the both choices $\epsilon=\pm1$ of the ``right'' and ``wrong'' signs of the $R$-term, under certain restrictions on the values of the cosmological constant $\Lambda=-\frac{\kappa^2}{2}V(\sigma^*)$ and of the new mass scale $m^2$.
+As it was recently shown by Bergshoeff, Hohm and Townsend (BHT) \cite{1} the above model \emph{in the absence of matter}, $i.e.$ $\sigma=const$, unlike the case of higher dimensional $D=4$ and $D=5$ Einstein gravities with one loop counter-terms added, turns out to be \emph{unitary} consistent (ghost free) and \emph{super-renormalizable} for the both choices $\epsilon=\pm1$ of the ``right'' and ``wrong'' signs of the $R$-term, under certain restrictions on the values of the cosmological constant $\Lambda=-\frac{\kappa^2}{2}V(\sigma^*)$ and of the new mass scale $m^2$.